conqp/mcipc/docs/source/query.rst

 .. warning::

-   Enabling Query on a public IP address may consitute a *information disclosure* vulnerability.
+   Enabling Query on a public IP address may constitute a *information disclosure* vulnerability.

 Basic stats
 -----------